-As noted above, the first new Keynesian models evolved as a reaction to the "neoclassical revolution" a set of models represented by Lucas (1972), Sargent and Wallace (1975), and Barro (1976).
-The neoclassical models were based on aggregation of a standard microeconomic general-equilibrium model in which all market clear.
+The first new Keynesian models evolved as a reaction to the "neoclassical revolution" a set of models represented by Lucas (1972), Sargent and Wallace (1975), and Barro (1976).
+These neoclassical models were based on aggregation of a standard microeconomic general-equilibrium model in which all market clear.
 The only exception to perfect competition in these models was that agents did not have complete information.
+(Lucas's model is discussed in Romer's Section 6.9 and Coursebook Chapter 11.)
 Prior to 1970, the intellectual skirmishes between the post-war Keynesian and monetarists had been fought on the turf of aggregate models such as IS/LM.
 Lucas and his followers transformed the rules of play to require rigorous specification of the maximization decisions made by individual agents.

-Natural extension of the basic microeconomic theories of utility and profit maximization under perfect competition leads to a model with a strongly classical flavor, so this change in methodological orientation posed a particular challenge to Keynesians.
+Natural extension of the basic microeconomic theories of utility and profit maximization under perfect competition leads to a model with a strongly classical flavor, so this change of venue posed a particular challenge to Keynesians.
 In particular, traditional Keynesian economics was based on simple assumptions that prices or wages are sticky and that markets do not clear.
-The neoclassical revolution's emphasis on microfoundations put the onus on Keynesians to prove that such stickiness and non-market-clearing behavior can be justified in a world where individual agents maximize utility and profit.
+The neoclassical revolution put the onus on Keynesians to prove that such stickiness and non-market-clearing behavior can be justified in a world where individual agents maximize utility and profit.